Tips In Selecting The Best Hotel Location – Your Location Says It All

-It is essential to do your research and determine what would be the most advantageous location for your business.
+It is essential to do your research and determine what would be the most advantageous hotel location.

-Below are some tips and ideas to help you select the best location possible – look forward to marketing tips for your decision making as well.
+Below are some tips and ideas to help you select the best hotel location possible – look forward to marketing tips for your decision-making as well.

-The 3 Factors That Play Into Every Customer’s Purchase Decision
+The 3 Factors That Play Into Every Customer’s Purchase Decision- Hotel Locations

 There are three different types of buyers, or customers, out there, and you can’t please them all.
 You can only appeal to one type of buyer, or two at most if you’ve really got something going for you.